<-References Go to ToC Reference Model ->

 Figure 6 – Reference Model of CAV-AMS

-MAS includes two more AIMs.
-Spatial Attitude Generation computes the initial Ego CAV’s Spatial Attitude using the Spatial Data provided by Odometer, Speedometer, Accelerometer, and Inclinometer.
-This initial Spatial Attitude is sent to the ESS.
-Ice Condition Analysis augments the Weather Data by analysing the Brake, Motor, and Wheel mechanical subsystems’ responses and sends the augmented Weather Data to the ESS.
+- Ice Condition Analysis augments the Weather Data by analysing the Brake, Motor, and Wheel mechanical subsystems’ responses and sends the augmented Weather Data to the ESS.

-A CAV acquires Data from its ESS sensors, from one or more Global Navigation Satellite System(GNSS), from other CAV or CAV-aware equipment, and from a remote Service.
+A CAV acquires Data from its ESS sensors, one or more Global Navigation Satellite System (GNSS), other CAV or CAV-aware equipment, and remote Devices.
+It is vitally important for the AIMs of a CAV to be assured of the status of the data

-CAV-TEC V1.1 specifies the means for a Data source to indicate the state of a Data instance in terms of
+CAV-TEC V1.1 specifies the means for a Data source to indicate the state of a Data instance in terms of:

 The above information can be distributed in two modes:

-1. When one/all of the CAV-TEC V1.1 implementation’s AIWs is/are “started up”.
+- When one/all of the CAV-TEC V1.1 implementation’s AIMs is/are “started up”.